Binary to Hexadecimal Converter

 Step One: Split into Groups of Four Digits

-The first step is to break the binary number into groups of four digits, starting from the right to the left.
+The first step is to break the binary number into groups of four digits, starting from the right and moving to the left.
 The reason for this is that a group of four base 2 numbers, or 24 is equal to 16, which is evenly divisible into the base 16 number system.

 For example, the binary number 1110001111011 can be broken into the following groups:

-It’s ok if the first group does not have four digits.
+It is okay if the first group does not have four digits.
 You can also add additional zeros to precede the digits in the first group so that there are four digits.

 Step Two: Convert Each Binary Group to a Hexadecimal Digit

-At this point each group of four binary digits can be converted to a hexadecimal digit.
+At this point, each group of four binary digits can be converted to a hexadecimal digit.

 12 = 110 = 116